Also Known As

 • Itching (pruritus)

-In the presence of acute symptoms such as those listed above, a positive result is considered diagnostic for an acute infection with Hepatitis A and B. Testing acute viral hepatitis may sometimes be used to screen people who are at an increased risk for Hepatitis B or C infection or if it is known that they have been exposed.
+In the presence of acute symptoms such as those listed above, a positive result is considered diagnostic for an acute infection with Hepatitis A and B. Testing for acute viral hepatitis may sometimes be used to screen people who are at an increased risk for Hepatitis B or C infection or if it is known that they have been exposed.
 Below are listed some examples of who may be screened for acute viral hepatitis:

 • People who have elevated liver enzymes (ALT and AST) with no known cause